-Your search for a Pomeranian puppy starts with finding good breeders.
-You can speak to Pom owners or get a local vet to recommend a breeder nearby.
+Your search for a Pomeranian starts by looking at local rescue shelters.
+You can also speak to Pom owners or get a local vet to recommend a breeder nearby.
 Dog shows and canine events are also good places to locate Pom breeders.
-Websites and magazines also list breeders of Pomeranians.
-The American Pomeranian Club website can also help you find registered breeders who are genuinely working for the upkeep and maintenance of this breed.
+Websites and magazines also list Pomeranian puppies but be wary of unethical breeders.
+The American Pomeranian Club website may help you find registered breeders who are genuinely working for the upkeep and maintenance of this breed.

 Once you have shortlisted a few reputed breeders, you must ask them the right questions.
 Find out their intentions behind their breeding program.
 If possible, visit their facility.
 A good breeder will only keep one or two breeds.
 Steer clear of breeders who keep several different breeds; that is usually an indication that they are in it for the money.